guru6910/Interview.md/Introduction.md

 At XYZ company, my role involved working with the operational part of DevOps.
 I specialize in bridging the gap between development and operations teams for faster software delivery.

-In the DevOps I have hands on experience with various tools such as version control with Git ad GitHub where I have managed projects locally with Git functions like branching strategies, handle code merging and rebasing and integrate git with CI/CD pipeline for code integration and deployment, and I also use webhook for automated the process of software delivery.
+In the DevOps I have hands on experience with various tools such as Git ad GitHub for version control system where I have managed projects locally with Git functions like branching strategies, staging area, code merging and rebasing and integrate git with CI/CD pipeline for code integration and deployment, and I also use webhook for automated the process of software delivery.

 I have also worked with Terraform too build infrastructure on cloud mainly with AWS.
 I have also worked with variables and modules for reuse my code at any point ass well.
 And also used provisioners for execute script or command with resource creating then I used s3 backend for secure the tfstate file in s3 bucket.